 Since the 2004 presidential election, I've been part of a net-organized coalition of statisticians who analyze voting patterns for evidence of errors or fraud.
 I work closely with Election Integrity, and the Election Defense Alliance.

 In the past, I was active at the Drexel Math Forum , where students from around the world submit questions that are fielded by a loose network of volunteer experts and educators.
 The Northwestern University Center for Connected Learning , where I am a consultant, is pioneering the idea of computer simulation as a flexible learning tool.

 My two commercial software packages are intended to make smart financial analysis accessible to people of limited math background - they're available for free download below and at the Per%Sense web site.

 I'm a peace activist and an environmentalist, a retired board member at Philadelphia's Energy Coordinating Agency. and past president of the Coalition for a Tobacco-Free Pennsylvania.

 For almost thirty years, I've been teaching a weekly yoga class through Mount Airy Learning Tree, an education coop named for my neighborhood in Philadelphia.
 This is my own brand of public health activism, as well as a way to keep my own spiritual practice alive.
 I enjoy the support of the meditation community at Springboard Studio in Mt Airy.

-I am active in Philadelphia's amateur music community, playing piano in chamber ensemble, French horn and oboe in the Olney Symphony.
+I am active in Philadelphia's amateur music community, playing piano in chamber ensemble, French horn in the Olney Symphony, and trombone in the Merion Concert Band.
 Summers, my family and I have enjoyed the music camp in Quebec operated by CAMMAC, the Bennington summer program for chamber musicians, and a Pennsylvania music camp called Summertrios.
 I'm an avid member of the Amateur Chamber Musician Players.

 For twenty years, I was married to Alice Ballard, a civil rights attorney in